Amazonian languages: History of the Amazonian villages

 The majority of the Amazon Basin and the Orinoco are the lowlands of a tropical rainforest, rich in edible vegetables and animals.
 Archeologists estimate that this territory has been populated for less than 12,000 years.
 The entire population of the area would have arrived only a couple millennia ago.
 The principal source of protein is fish, supplemented by hunting pecaris, tapirs, rodents and monkeys.
 The domestication of plants, at first concentrated in the bitter yuca root, dates back 5,000 years.
-Agricultural expansion, with its version of slash and burn cultivation, began in the mountainsides of the western Andes and was brought to the majority of the main rivers in the Amazon.
+The Neolithic Revolution brought agricultural expansion, with its version of slash and burn cultivation, began in the mountainsides of the western Andes and was brought to the majority of the main rivers in the Amazon.
 The villages based on hunting and gathering were pushed to the more inaccessible areas.

 Each linguistic group tends to share certain characteristics relative to the type of territory they occupy, the mode of production and the material culture.
 For example, practically all the ethnic groups of the Arawakan, Cariban, and Tupi families occupy areas of tropical rainforest, extensively use agriculture and make canoes, hammocks, and ceramics.
 On the other hand, the Gê ethnic groups usually live in grasslands, have little agriculture and do not make canoes, hammocks, or ceramics.
 Nevertheless, they have a more complex social organization.
 Scattered among the farming villages, in the heart of the jungle, live hunter-gatherers that belong to minor language families, such as the Nadahup, Pirahã and Guajiboan families, more or less the direct descendants of the first hunter-gatherers.